-Students will eat snacks daily.
-Snacks packed and brought from home should be packed separately from all other items, in a bag or small lunch box.
+Students will eat snacks in the morning.
+Snacks packed and brought from home should be packed separately from all other items, in a bag or small lunch box, so it can be carried by the student to his/her reading area.
 Snacks should be a small, healthy serving of one item and some water to drink.
 Please do not pack a full meal for snack time.
+There is not adequate time or space to eat it, and lunchtime follows within 2 hours.

-We are a healthy school and as such ask that children bring healthy foods if they bring lunch or snack.
+We are a healthy school and as such ask that students bring healthy foods if they bring lunch or snack.
 A list of nutritious, tasty, and easy to manage food ideas is below - - but we know there are many more!
 These are just some ideas to help get you thinking!

 We discourage foods that contain high levels of sugar, salt, MSG, food coloring, and other additives.
-If a food is considered "dessert," please save it at home for after school or dinner.
+If a food is considered "dessert", please save it at home for after school or dinner.
+Candy, cookies, cake, pudding, and chocolate covered bars get eaten instead of the healthy foods you pack that are needed to nourish the mind and body for learning and playing!